C3/dbexpect/README.md

 Installation
 ------------
-    gem install testgen
+    gem install dbexpect

-Create a database.yml file in a folder where you want to store your tests, and set up connections for each of the databases you want testgen to talk to.
+Create a database.yml file in a folder where you want to store your tests, and set up connections for each of the databases you want dbexpect to talk to.
 Each of the connections will need to have an ODBC connection defined as well.